xtendui/xtendui/src/gatsby/markdown/components/global/index.md

 </div>

-To have `.container` fluid so with only one `max-width` in tailwind preset set `theme.extend.container.fluid: '1536px'` with the desired `max-width`, see [tailwind container](https://tailwindcss.com/docs/container).
+To have `.container` fluid so with only one `max-width` in Tailwind CSS preset set `theme.extend.container.fluid: '1536px'` with the desired `max-width`, see [Tailwind CSS container](https://tailwindcss.com/docs/container).

 ## Components Styles